ceph/ceph/doc/dev/rbd-layering.rst

 Opening a child image opens its parent (and this will continue recursively as needed).
 This means that an ImageCtx will contain a pointer to the parent image context.
-Differing object sizes won't matter, since reading from the parent will go through the parent image context.
+Differing object sizes will not matter, since reading from the parent will go through the parent image context.